getsolus/solus-site.github.io/content/blog/2018-10-11-improving-community-engagement.md

 - Reddit
 - Twitter

 To this day Google+ still remains one of the most engaged platforms, one which all of the Core Team is available on, and the Google+ Communities feature is one which is used almost daily by our community members and us.
 In fact, Google+ Communities is one of our favorite systems to interact with.
-With the unfortunately [announcement by Google](https://www.blog.google/technology/safety-security/project-strobe/) of their sunsetting of Google+ over the next 10 months, we wanted to take this opportunity to improve communication and engagement across the board.
+With the unfortunate [announcement by Google](https://www.blog.google/technology/safety-security/project-strobe/) of their sunsetting of Google+ over the next 10 months, we wanted to take this opportunity to improve communication and engagement across the board.

 ## The Problems To Solve